 Two Key Takeaways to Share with your SMB Clients

-Prepare employees to be the front line of defence.
-Today’s companies must provide regular and mandatory cyber security training to ensure all employees are able to spot and avoid potential attacks.
+Prepare employees to be the front line of defense.
+Today’s companies must provide regular and mandatory cybersecurity training to ensure all employees are able to spot and avoid potential attacks.
 Better security training could significantly help to mitigate ransomware attacks.
 To be effective, training needs to simulate real threats and test employees’ ability to detect a suspicious attempt to gain access.
 When an employee fails to identify the threat, they should receive additional training.